ohmyzsh/ohmyzsh/plugins/cheat/README.md

-Simple plugin to make use of cheat.sh open docs
+Simple plugin to make use of [cheat.sh](http://cheat.sh) open documentation.